AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     ```{admonition} Future Photo of Experimental Data
     :class: warning
-    At the end of Case 3, you will take a photo of all of your data to include in your results write up.
+    At the end of Case 3, you will take a photo of all of your data to include in your spreadsheet / data submission (example in {numref}`exampleDataSimpleProjectile`).
 Do not dispose of your paper or untape it from the floor; you will continue to use it in future cases.
 Add paper as needed for additional cases.
     ```